 Closing the Estate

 Once the court approves the final accounting, the estate is considered closed, and the executor or administrator is formally discharged from their duties.
-It is essential to remember that the probate process can be lengthy and complicated.
-However, understanding how the process works in New Jersey will help ensure a smooth and organized affair when handling a deceased’s estate.
+The probate process can be lengthy and complicated, but understanding how the process works in New Jersey helps ensure a smooth and organized affair when handling a deceased’s estate.

 What If the Executor Does Not Probate the Will?

-When an executor does not carry out their duty to probate a will due to neglect, several significant issues can arise, potentially impacting the estate and its intended beneficiaries negatively.
+When an executor neglects their duty to probate a will, several serious problems can arise that harm the estate and its intended beneficiaries.
 Here’s what happens in such cases:

-- Legal Assets Won’t Transfer: Without probate, the deceased’s assets such as real estate, vehicles, or personal belongings won’t legally transfer to their heirs and beneficiaries.
-These assets stay registered under the deceased’s name, making it impossible for the beneficiaries to rightfully claim them without a court’s intervention.
+- Legal Assets Won’t Transfer: Without probate, the deceased’s assets, such as real estate, vehicles, or personal belongings, won’t legally transfer to their heirs and beneficiaries.
+These assets remain under the deceased’s name, making it impossible for beneficiaries to claim them without court intervention.

-- The Estate Will Face Ongoing Expenses: Failing to probate a will means that the estate remains unable to settle any debts or bills of the deceased.
-This situation leads to continuous and accumulating expenses such as property taxes, car registrations, and insurance premiums, which will need to be covered out of pocket by someone else if they are to be paid at all.
+- The Estate Will Face Ongoing Expenses: Failing to probate a will means the estate cannot properly settle the deceased’s debts or bills.
+Ongoing expenses such as property taxes, car registrations, and insurance premiums continue to accrue and may need to be paid out of pocket by someone else.

 - Will Validity Can’t Be Addressed: Any doubts about the will’s validity cannot be legally resolved without probate proceedings.
 This leaves any disputes or concerns about the will unresolved.